 One must compel oneself to face these hard facts in our own time because there is a tendency to want to evade the reality of this problem, since in America both for Christians and Jews anti-Semitism is not much more than a social nuisance.
 It is not a serious problem of human deprivation, of human discomfort, or a clear and present danger.
-But to this very day in the city of Buenos Aires, for example, where 400,000 Jews live, Jewish merchants are packing guns into their business places, synagogues are being stored with armaments because in the past three or four years the Neo-Fascist, ultranationalist movement called the TACUARA, consisting entirely of young, well-to-do Catholic students, have been tramping through the streets of Buenos Aires spraying machine gun fire at synagogues and throwing bombs into Jewish businesses.
-In June, 1963, the TACUARA apprehended a Jewish girl, Graciela Sirota, as she came home from the university in the evening, kidnapped her and carved a swastika in her breast.
-The chaplain of this TACUARA movement is a Father Julio de Meinvielle, who has written a book called The Mystery of the Jew in History.
-Father Meinvielle has claimed that he bases his "ministry" to these students in the TACUARA movement on the fact that the tradition of St. John Chrysostom's views toward the Jews and Judaism and those who have repeated that tradition, represent the authentic view of the Church toward the Jewish people and to Judaism.
+But to this very day in the city of Buenos Aires, for example, where 400,000 Jews live, Jewish merchants packing guns into their business places, synagogues Deing stored with armaments because in the past three or four years the Neo-Fascist, ultranationalist movement called the TACUARA, consisting entirely of young, well-to-do Catholic students, have been tramping through the streets of Buenos Aires spraying machine gun fire at synagogues and throwing bombs into Jewish businesses.
+In James 1963, The TACUARA apprehended a Jewish girl, Graciela Sirota, as she came home from the university in the evening, kidnapped her and carved a swastika in her breast.
+The chaplain of this TACUARA movement a Father Julio de Meinvielle, who has written a book called The Mystery of the Jew in History.
+Father Meinvielle has claimed that he bases his "ministry" to these students in the TACUARA movement on the fact that the tradition of St. John Chrysostom's views toward the Jews and Judaism and those who have repeated that tradition, represent the authentic view of the Church toward the Jewish people and y CAVS SINCE The gless of Vatican Council to Judaism. twenty

-Within the past four to five years all of us have lived through what in fact may be the most revolutionary period in the history of the Christian-Jewish encounter over the past two millennia.
+Within the past four to four yeriod in the history of the Christian-Jewish may be the most revolutionary period in the history of the Christian-Jewish encounter over the past two millennia.
 As in race relations, the churches have begun to seek to reconcile the ambivalences and the contradictions between theology and history.
-The Catholic Church, through Vatican Council II's approval of a declaration dealing with Catholic-Jewish relations, the World Council of Churches, in its very forthright resolution at New Delhi in December, 1961, and American Catholic and Protestant bodies have all contributed dramatically to the powerful assault against anti-Semitism.
+The Catholic Church, through Vatican Council II's approval of a declaration dealing with Catholic-Jewish relations, the World Council of Churches, in its very forthright resolution at New Delhi in December, 1961, and American/Catholic and Protestant bodies have all contributed dramatically to the powerful assault against anti-Semitism.
 Their wide-ranging programs of textbook and curriculum revision, teacher training, seminary education, retreats and adult education have been confronting increasingly the issues of responsible portrayal of Jews and Judaism.